Today I wanted to share a story that comes somewhat from a place of vulnerability.

 Instead of the ball traveling straight down the lane, you throw it so it curves back into the pocket and knocks down all the pins – the way in which they were meant to fall.

-I think of it like a domino effect.
+I think of it as a domino effect.

 If you hit the pocket just right, the ball moves through the pins in a carefully calculated manner, ensuring every pin is hit at just the right angle and speed.
-This basically causes them to fall like clockwork.
+This basically causes them to fall almost instantaneously.

-This not only creates more strikes, but also easier spare pickups as well.
+It not only creates more strikes but also easier spare pickups as well.
 Learning how to do this in practice was not easy, but it was one of the most exciting things I’ve personally ever experienced once I finally got the hang of it.

 Getting into that rhythm is almost a universal theme that could be applied to any activity that requires practice to master.
 It’s like being on cloud 9.